clementdessoude/liquibase-linter/README.md

 This linter is meant to check if your liquibase migrations follow some best practices.

-⚠️ Only works for yaml formatted liquibase migrations
+⚠️ Only works for json and yaml formatted liquibase migrations

 ## Available rules